-ECONMT 174 ELECTRICAL MATHEMATICS II (3) Lecture: 3 hours
+ECONMT 174 ELECTRICAL MATHEMATICS II (3)

 Topics covered in this course are problems relating to A.C. power applications, use of the scientific calculator, percentage ratio and proportions, wire sizing, voltage drops, energy and efficiency calculations, trigonometric functions, phasor diagrams, A.C. single and poly-phase circuits, transformers, star and delta connections and mathematics for logic controls.